Search Knowledge Base by Keyword

 New Overall Status

-From the Report Builder, you can add an overall status column to a report (Assets only).
+From the Report Builder, you can add an overall status column to a report (Data Types only).
 To add an overall status column:

 1. From the Add Column drop down, select Overall Status Column to bring up the Overall Status dialog